spwhitton/consfigurator/doc/ideas.rst

   But maybe this is unnecessarily complex -- wouldn't it be better to just fail and fix your deployment definitions?

-- It's not clear that the current implementation of DEFPROPLIST can support everything we might want to do with it.
-An alternative approach to try out would be for a call to DEFPROPLIST to expand into a macro definition, where the new macro expands into the properties to be combined with DEFPROPLIST, surrounded by ESEQPROPS.
-Calls to this new macro can then just be added to propspecs by users.
-So in effect we would have a macro which can be used in place of a propapp.

 Project & packaging
 -------------------